randomtruffles/Dominion_League/faq.md

 #### How do I make a table?

 Click the "New Table" tab or the "Create Table" button in the lobby.
+Once you've created the table, you will usually want to click the "League Match" button to enable the appropriate table settings.

 #### How do I find my opponent's table?